 If you don’t have a true UTI—meaning you suspect one is coming on, but it hasn’t developed into a full-fledged infection just yet—there are some steps you can take to try to stop it in its tracks before antibiotics become necessary.
 “Drink lots of water, and avoid alcohol and caffeine,” Bohn suggests.
 “Urinating frequently can help flush some of the bacteria out of the bladder.”

-While you may not be able to cure a UTI naturally, there are action steps you can take to stop UTIs from happening at all, and those are 100% natural.
+While you may not be able to cure a UTI naturally, there are actions you can take to stop UTIs from happening at all, and those are 100 percent natural.
 You’ve probably heard that peeing after sex is a good idea, and it is—but it’s a good idea to pee before sex, too, to get rid of any built-up bacteria ahead of time.
 And if you get the urge to go, don’t hold it in!
-Holding your urine for too long encourages bacteria to multiply, and before you know it you’ll have a UTI on your hands.
+Holding your urine for too long encourages bacteria to multiply.

 Certain types of supplements can help with UTI prevention, too.
+While Dr. Ng notes that there is limited data to support using supplements as a preventative measure, there are supplements on the market that women have found success with.
 One great option is Uqora, a UTI prevention company that uses natural ingredients to prevent UTIs using a drink mix and supplements that promote a balanced vaginal pH and break up “biofilm,” a tool bacteria hides in.
 You can get the complete set for $52.

-Love Wellness’ “UTI Don’t Think So” ($15) is another top-notch supplement with a really catchy name.
-Developed by a urogynecologist, it’s formulated with Proanthocyanidins (PAC), an ingredient that’s proven to help maintain a healthy urinary tract.
+Love Wellness’s “UTI Don’t Think So” ($15) is another top-notch supplement with a really catchy name.
+Developed by a urogynecologist, it’s formulated with proanthocyanidins (PAC), an ingredient that’s proven to help maintain a healthy urinary tract.